 Industrial design, case VI SA/Wa 1376/09

-November 28th, 2009, Tomasz RychlickiThe Voivodeship Administrative Court (VAC) in Warsaw in a judgment of 13 November 2009, case file VI SA/Wa 1376/09, ruled that the objections with regard to the lack of novelty and individual character of the industrial design may be raised only when we are dealing with the industrial design as defined in article 102 of the IPL
+November 28th, 2009, Tomasz RychlickiThe Voivodeship Administrative Court in Warsaw in its judgment of 13 November 2009 case file VI SA/Wa 1376/09 ruled that the objections with regard to the lack of novelty and individual character of the industrial design may be raised only when we are dealing with the industrial design as defined in the provisions of Article 102 of the Polish Act of 30 June 2000 on Industrial Property Law – IPL – (in Polish: ustawa Prawo własności przemysłowej), published in Journal of Laws (Dziennik Ustaw) of 2001 No 49, item 508, consolidated text on 13 June 2003, Journal of Laws (Dziennik Ustaw) No 119, item 1117, with subsequent amendments.

 1. Any new and having individual character appearance of the whole or a part of a product resulting from the features of, in particular, the lines, colours, shape, texture or materials of the product and its ornamentation, shall constitute an industrial design.